Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Lorenz Conditioned Networks

 \subsubsection{Non-Dominated Mean Reference Point (LCN-Mean)}

-Additionally, we propose an alternative, simpler reference point mechanism: a straightforward averaging of all non-Lorenz dominated vectors in the experience replay (ER) buffer.
+Additionally, we propose an alternative, simpler reference point mechanism: a straightforward averaging of all non-Lorenz-dominated vectors in the experience replay (ER) buffer.
 This approach provides a non-intrusive method for incorporating collected experiences, while simultaneously smoothing out outlier non-dominated points.
-The reference point, denoted as $t_{\text{mean}}$, is defined as follows: Let $\lf{B} = \{l_1, l_2, \ldots, l_j\}$ represent the set of non-Lorenz dominated experiences in the ER buffer,
+The reference point, denoted as $t_{\text{mean}}$, is defined as:

-In Figure \ref{fig:lcn_models} (left) we show how this approach defines a reference point.
+where $\lf{B} = \{l_1, l_2, \ldots, l_j\}$ represent the set of non-Lorenz-dominated experiences in the ER buffer.
+In \Cref{fig:lcn_models} (B) we show how this approach defines a reference point.